21 May 1991

 - The CBI took over the investigation after one day of the assassination.
 It created a Special Investigation Team (SIT) led by D.R.
 Karthikeyan to probe the incident.
 The SIT concluded that the LTTE was involved in the attack.

 - 26 people were arrested and tried under TADA for the assassination of Rajiv Gandhi.
-In 1998, the TADA court in Chennai awarded death sentences to all the 26 including a woman who was only 17 years old when she was arrested.
+In 1998, the TADA court in Chennai awarded death sentences to all 26 people including a woman who was only 17 years old when she was arrested.
 This sentence created a sensation in the country.
 Human rights activists alleged that the trial was not free and fair as it was held behind closed doors and the identities of the witnesses used were not revealed.

 - After an appeal to the Supreme Court, the death penalties of only 4 of the accused were upheld and the rest were awarded various prison sentences.

 - The four people sentenced to death were Nalini, Murugan, Perarivalan and Santhan.
 In 2000, Nalini’s sentence was commuted to life imprisonment.

-- The other three were scheduled to be executed in September 2011, but he Madras High Court stayed the execution.
+- The other three were scheduled to be executed in September 2011, but the Madras High Court stayed the execution.

 See previous ‘This Day in History’ here.